Self-adjoint and Markovian extensions of infinite quantum graphs: Properties of self-adjoint extensions

+for the heat kernel $p_t(x,y)$ of a nonnegative extension $\widetilde{\bH}$, where in contrast to~\eqref{eq:bddh1l2} the constant $C>0$ is independent of $t>0$.
+Such H\"older estimates are known to be related to Sobolev-type inequalities and also important for upper and lower Gaussian bounds~(cf., e.g.,~\cite{Cou03}, \cite[Chapter~6]{ouh}).
+However, we do not pursue this line of study here and this will be done elsewhere.

+\begin{remark} A few remarks are in order. \begin{itemize} \item[(i)] If $\sup_\cR |\cR| <\infty$, where the supremum is taken over all non-vertex paths without self-intersections, then the path metric $\varrho$ has a natural extension $\widehat \varrho$ to the end compactification $\widehat \cG$.
+Moreover, in this case $(\widehat \cG, \widehat \varrho)$ coincides with the metric completion of $(\cG, \varrho)$.
+Indeed, the metric completion of $(\cG, \varrho)$ is obtained by adding to $\cG$ equivalence classes of rays of finite length (see~\cite[Section~2.3]{g11} for details) and the distance of $x \in \cG$ to a boundary point is defined as the ``shortest length" of a path in the corresponding equivalence class starting at $x$.

-\begin{remark} Discreteness of the spectrum of the Friedrichs extension $\bH_F$ is a standard fact in the case of finite total volume (see, e.g., \cite[Proposition 3.11]{car08} or \cite[Corollary 3.5(iv)]{kn19}).
-However, Theorem \ref{prop:resolvprop}(ii) implies the stronger assertion that the resolvent of $\bH_F$ belongs to the trace class whenever $\vol(\cG)<\infty$.
-Let us also stress that it is not true in general that every self-adjoint extension of $\bH$ will have a discrete spectrum if $\vol(\cG)<\infty$, since in case of infinite deficiency indices such a self-adjoint extension could have a domain large enough to make compactness of the embedding of $H^1(\cG)$ into $L^2(\cG)$ irrelevant. \end{remark}
+Therefore, Theorem~\ref{prop:resolvprop} and Theorem~\ref{prop:semigprop} imply that in this case the corresponding resolvent and semigroup kernels have a bounded and uniformly continuous extension to $(\widehat \cG, \widehat \varrho)$.
+However, we stress that in contrast to the case $\vol(\cG) < \infty$ (see Remark~\ref{rem:finvol}), the topology generated by $\widehat \varrho$ on $\widehat \cG$ can differ from the end compactification topology if $\vol(\cG) =\infty$. \item[(ii)] Discreteness of the spectrum of the Friedrichs extension $\bH_F$ is a standard fact in the case of finite total volume (see, e.g.,~\cite[Prop.~3.11]{car08} or~\cite[Corollary~3.5(iv)]{kn19}).
+However, Theorem~\ref{prop:resolvprop}(ii) implies the stronger assertion that the resolvent of $\bH_F$ belongs to the trace class if $\vol(\cG)<\infty$.
+Let us also stress that it is not true in general that every self-adjoint extension of $\bH$ will have a discrete spectrum if $\vol(\cG)<\infty$, since in case of infinite deficiency indices such a self-adjoint extension could have a domain large enough to make compactness of the embedding of $H^1(\cG)$ into $L^2(\cG)$ irrelevant. \end{itemize} \end{remark}